 3. Naturalist Print of A Lesser Spotted Woodpecker

-This woodpecker spends mores of its time at the tops of tall trees in woods.
+This woodpecker spends more of its time at the tops of tall trees in the woods.
 The illustration is of a male, recognizable by its crimson crown, brown forehead, black superciliary stripe, and another from the base of the bill to the neck.

 Rollers resemble crows in size and build, and share the colourful appearance of kingfishers and bee-eaters.

-The term pied describes bird plumage that has large, contrasting patches of bold color, most often in black and white and with clear, distinct edges.
+The term pied describes bird plumage with large, contrasting patches of bold colour, most often in black and white and with clear, distinct edges.

 6. Naturalist Print of a White -headed Kingfisher